Bookstore Owner Calls Cops After Woman Accosts Steve Bannon

 “We are a bookshop.
 Bookshops are all about ideas and tolerating different opinions and not about verbally assaulting somebody, which is what was happening,” Cooke continued.

-There were no details about the interaction beyond the “trash” comment, and the woman’s identity was not confirmed.
-It’s also not clear if Cooke and Bannon had a previous relationship; Cooke did not answer the Times-Dispatch’s question on the subject.
+Richmond police told the Times-Dispatch that a call had been made, but that it was canceled before any officers were sent to the store.
+There were no details about the interaction between Bannon and the other customer beyond the “trash” comment, and the woman’s identity was not confirmed.
+It’s also not clear if Cooke and Bannon had a previous relationship; Cooke did not answer the paper’s question on the subject.

 In any case, the jolt of incivility likely came as a shock to Bannon, who is recently back from the refined salons of Europe, where he spent several weeks rubbing elbows with some of his favorite quasi-fascists.